 What if freedom to move is a fundamental law of nature predicated on the formation of cosmic consciousness aka The 1st Phenomenon?

 What if you found a doorway?
-Would you want to open it?
+Would you like to open it?
 Yes.
 Because that is what being means.
 It means yes, because being in and of itself is a doorway to becoming.
-And that's what we do as human beings.
-IMHO we are actually more like "becoming's" than "beings".
+And that is what we do as human beings.
+Perhaps we are more like "becoming's" than "beings".

 We were born without an exterior reference while we are slowly waking up to knowledge that as above so below.
 That as inside so outside.
 This and That.
 Wiggle and Wobble.
 Particle and Wave.
 Pilot without and Pilot within.